House to House Collection Permits

 Once you have completed the application form it can be submitted to the Licensing Section by a variety of means:

-There is no charge for a house to house collection permit.
+There is no charge for a charitable street collection permit.

 Tacit Consent - Grounds for Refusal